ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chicago State University Room, Board, Fees, and More

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Chicago State University.

-How Much Do Books Cost at Chicago State University?
+Cost of Books at Chicago State University

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The real cost of books and supplies depends on the courses you take and the materials required.
-To save money, many students choose to use books from the library or buy used textbooks and materials.
+The real cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
+To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-Annual Fees
+Yearly Fees

-The majority of colleges also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.

 Planes, Trains, and Automobiles: Transportation costs at Chicago State University